usaid-cs/yesterday-i-learned/random.md

 1. Amazon owns Twitch.
 1. "Galloway said that Bezos was always going to pick one of the coastal cities where he has a second/third home [for the new Amazon HQ].
 By doing this 'contest' Amazon was able to get cities to compete with each other to provide tax incentives to Amazon and was also able to get valuable private information on the cities that Amazon can use in their business strategy.
 Galloway told cities not to participate."
 1. Turns out Windows 10 updates are named after (two digit year)(two digit month).
 Windows 10 "1809" came out (or was supposed to come out) September 2018.
-1. You can't smoke on planes thanks to [Air Canada flight 797](https://en.wikipedia.org/wiki/Air_Canada_Flight_797), where smoking in the toilet caused the plane to smoke up and eventually burn.
 1. Duress: threatening someone to make them do something.
 1. The green channel on an OLED screen uses [the least amount of energy at full brightness](https://www.slashgear.com/googles-big-android-battery-oops-and-future-dark-modes-08553037/).
 1. Some UX research out there says [black on white is easier to read than white on black](https://ux.stackexchange.com/questions/53264/dark-or-white-color-theme-is-better-for-the-eyes#53268).